mjgm97/ludix-platform/README.md

 directed edge A→B carries the transition probability *P(B | A)*.
-The view derives **initial-state probabilities**, the full R-`tna` set of **node/edge centralities** (out/in-strength, betweenness, closeness, PageRank, …), a **sequence index plot**, **state cliques**, and optional **bootstrap edge validation** — which transitions are statistically stable rather than noise.
+The view derives **initial-state probabilities**, the full R-`tna` set of **node/edge centralities** (out/in-strength, betweenness, closeness, PageRank, …), a **sequence index plot**, **state cliques**, and optional **bootstrap edge validation** (which transitions are statistically stable rather than noise).
 TNA is a recent learning-analytics method [[1]](#references); Ludix makes it available game-agnostically and interactively.